opalmedapps/opal-db-management/README.md

 docker build --build-arg CACHEBUST=$(date +%s) --ssh ssh_key=/Users/localhostuser/.ssh/id_rsa -t opalmedapps/dbv:latest .
 ```

+> **Note:** This feature requires *Buildkit*.
+If it is not enabled by default you can follow the official instructions to [enable Buildkit builds](https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds).
-> Note: The `CACHEBUST` build argument is required in order for the Docker builder to not use the cached `git clone` commands and ensure that the latest version from the cloned DBV repositories are retrieved.
+> **Note:** The `CACHEBUST` build argument is required in order for the Docker builder to not use the cached `git clone` commands and ensure that the latest version from the cloned DBV repositories are retrieved.
 > The `$(date +%s)` argument might not work on Windows systems.
 You can either;
 > 1- Run this command in the Windows Subsystem for Linux (WSL2).
 > 2- Remove `$(date +%s)` and manually write a unique value.